ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### March 30, 2020
 Received explanation from Julien Milli for corrections of parameters.
 Phase function had been successfully plotted and implemented to the disk.
 A new problem came out to be the nearly unnoticeable visual effect, which may require further parametric modifications.

+### March 31, 2020
+Forced to work offline because the electricity went down.
+Prepared for SPF presentation.